 Importantly, this trend is not new or disputed.
 It has been documented by law enforcement, researchers, and regulators alike.
 The risk is well understood.
 What remains unresolved is how platforms translate that understanding into consistent product-level safeguards.

-This disparity allows harm to migrate.
-Offenders take advantage of the lack of protection as these platforms unintentionally reinforce the very conditions that allow abuse to continue undetected.
-The challenge, then, is not whether Big Tech can act — it is how risk is assessed and prioritized across different product spaces.
+The challenge, then, is not whether Big Tech can act.
+It is how risk is assessed and prioritized across different product spaces.

 One of the most persistent barriers to progress is the assumption that proactive detection of live abuse inevitably undermines user privacy.
 This framing has stalled innovation and polarized debate.